davawen/keal/README.md

 prefix = sm # What the user needs to type exec = exec.sh # Executable, from the plugin's directory

-# You can optionally specify plugin options:
+# Define plugin config options with their default values:
 [config]
 log_out =
 ```